Narayanganj District

-Narayanganj District (নারায়ণগঞ্জ জেলা) is a district in central Bangladesh which is a part of the Dhaka Division.
-It is smallest district in Bangladesh.It is home to the ancient city of Sonargaon and is one of the oldest industrial districts in the country.
+Narayanganj District (নারায়ণগঞ্জ জেলা) is a district in central Bangladesh which is a part of Dhaka Division.
+It is the smallest district in Bangladesh.
+It is home to the ancient city of one of the oldest industrial districts in the country.
 The district lies on the banks of the Shitalakshya River and the Meghna River.
 It is an industrial hub and plays an important part in the country's jute trade, plant processing and sector.
 It is nicknamed the "Dundee of Bangladesh" due to the presence of many jute mills.

 History

 Narayanganj had the same history as much of the rest of the Dhaka area.
 Formerly ruled by the Palas and Senas, the region became part of the Muslim Bengal Sultanate in the 14th century.
-Sonargaon, capital of Bengal during the reign of Isa Khan, is in the district.
+Sonargaon, the capital of Bengal during the reign of Isa Khan, is in the district.
 Later the region was taken over by the Mughals as the Bengal Subah.
 The district is named after Bicon Lal Pandey, a Hindu religious leader who was also known as Benur Thakur or Lakshmi Narayan Thakur.
 Pandey acquired ownership of the region from the British East India Company in 1766 after the Battle of Plassey.
 He declared the marketplaces on the banks of the Shitalakshya river as endowed property to pay for expenses for the worship of Narayan.
 Subsequently, the region was named Narayanganj.